SumoLogic/sumologic-documentation/docs/dashboards-new/create_a_dashboard_new.md

 ## Log Search page

-To create a Dashboard (New) from the [Log Search page] (../../05Search/Get-Started-with-Search/how-to-use-search-page.md "How to Use the Search Page"):
+To create a Dashboard (New) from the [Log Search page](/docs/search/get-started-with-search/how-to-use-the-search-page):

 1. From the Log Search page click the **Add to Dashboard** button on the Aggregates tab after running your aggregate query you want to add to a Dashboard (New) panel.